fujaba/fulibFx/README.md

 }
 ```

-The `show()` method could be overwritten to provide additional functionality like having multiple screens on top of each
+The `show()` method internally calls the `display(Parent parent)` method, which could be overridden to provide additional
-other (e.g. a sidebar or toolbar) or to add custom display logic.
+functionality like having multiple screens on top of each other (e.g. a sidebar or toolbar) or to add custom display logic.

-If you just want to listen to a controller being displayed and don't want to change the display logic, you can use the
+If you just want to listen to a controller being displayed and don't want to change the display logic, you can override
-overwrite the `onShow()` method instead.
+the `onShow()` method instead.

 ## ⌚ History